-One set of stairs went down to a scary-looking basement where there was a spare room and the laundry.
-They followed the other short set of stairs up to the hallway between the kitchen and living room.
-The ragged interior of their living quarters helped strengthen the case that the place should be condemned.
+Inside, to their left, a set of stairs went down to a scary-looking basement — the laundry and a spare-room were down there.
+They followed another few stairs straight up to the hallway between the kitchen and living room.
+The tatty interior of their living quarters helped strengthen the case that the place should be condemned.

-The intruder covered himself and stammered incoherently.
+The intruder covered his crotch and stammered incoherently.

 At that point, Zabka was done being friendly.
 He swung a left-hook and nailed the guy in the eye.

-“Zabka, is there something you want to share?”
-Bob asked.
-“Trust us, we’re not judging you.”
+Tension released from Bob’s body.
+“Zabka, is there something you want to share?
+Trust us, we’re not judging.”